New Patient Registration

 You can either register online using the form below or come into the practice.

 To help aid us in the registration process when attending we ask that you bring with you:

-One photographic ID (passport, driving licence etc.) and one proof of residency, this can be any of the following: bank statement, utility bill (gas, electricity or water) council tax bill or land line telephone bills (we do not accept mobile phone bills).
+One photographic ID (passport, driving licence etc.) and one proof of residency, this can be any of the following: bank statement, utility bill (gas, electricity or water) council tax bill or land line telephone bills.
 These must be dated within the last three months.
-These documents are required for each adult registering.

-We as that you bring identification papers in the form of a passport/EU Card or Home Office Papers if you have not previously registered with a GP in the UK as this will help us register you for the first time.
+We ask that you bring identification papers in the form of a passport/EU Card or Home Office Papers if you have not previously registered with a GP in the UK as this will help us register you for the first time.

 Bringing proof of address and ID with you to register will help us match up your medical records and will make for a smoother registration process.

 You will also need to complete one of the following:

 You should also bring with you, a medical card (if you have one) if not please download form GMS1 form which should be completed and brought with you when you attend the Practice or you can send it via email to firstname.lastname@example.org.
 If you have had a previous GP please provide their name and address and your NHS number.
 If this is your first GP in the UK please make sure to include the date you arrived in the UK.

 Please complete all forms as thoroughly as possible as it saves time when attending the Practice.
 An appointment will be given for you to see our Healthcare Assistant or Practice Nurse for a new patient health check